yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 You can also customize your gateway, for more information on how to do that see our [gateway customization docs](../../docs/customizing-your-gateway.md).

-#### GKE specific workarounds
+#### GKE and Intel XPU specific workarounds

-While this example out of the box requires Infiniband RDMA, GKE does not support this.
-Therefore we patch out these values in [the helmfile](./helmfile.yaml.gotmpl#L73-80).
+While this example out of the box requires Infiniband RDMA, GKE and Intel XPU deployments do not support this.
+Therefore we patch out these values in [the helmfile](./helmfile.yaml.gotmpl#L73-80) for GKE environments and [the helmfile](./helmfile.yaml.gotmpl#L81-96) for Intel XPU environments.

 ### Install HTTPRoute